serverdensity/sd-agent-core-plugins/fluentd/README.md

     #  - plg2
 ```

-Restart the Agent to begin sending Fluentd metrics to Datadog.
+Restart the Agent to begin sending Fluentd metrics to Server Density.

 # Validation